Bilevel Autoresearch: Meta-Autoresearching Itself: Conclusion

 \section{Conclusion}

-\methodname{} demonstrates that an LLM can autonomously improve its own autoresearch loop by generating and injecting new search mechanisms at runtime.
+\methodname{} demonstrates that an LLM-driven outer loop can autonomously improve an autoresearch loop by generating and injecting new search mechanisms at runtime.
 On Karpathy's GPT benchmark, Level~2 produces a 5$\times$ \valbpb{} improvement over the inner loop alone ($-0.045$ vs.\ $-0.009$), while parameter-level adjustment (Level~1.5) yields no reliable gain.
-The generated mechanisms---drawn from combinatorial optimization, online learning, and design of experiments---succeed by forcing exploration of directions the LLM's default search path avoids.
+The generated mechanisms---drawn from combinatorial optimization, online learning, and design of experiments---appear to improve performance by forcing exploration of directions the LLM's default search path avoids.